swiftlang/swift-package-manager/Documentation/Usage.md

 can contain multiple targets as explained in [Target Format Reference](PackageDescription.md#target).

-### Create an executable package
+### Creating an Executable Package

-SwiftPM can create native binary which can be executed from command line.
+SwiftPM can create native binaries which can be executed from the command line.
 To get started:

     $ mkdir MyExecutable
     $ cd MyExecutable